A zoo worker was mauled to death by bears as tourists watched in horror

-The park activated emergency protocols and temporarily closed the area as officials attempted to understand what happened to the worker inside the zoo’s beast-of-prey zone, which is accessible to tourists who remain inside designated vehicles.
+The park activated emergency protocols and temporarily closed the area as officials attempted to find out what happened to the worker inside the zoo’s beast-of-prey zone, which is accessible to tourists who remain inside designated vehicles.

-While details of the attack are scarce, park officials said they are working with authorities who are investigating the incident.
+Although details of the attack were scarce, park officials said they are working with investigators.

-Officials said in a statement that they were “extremely heartbroken” and offered their sympathies to the family of the victim, who was not publicly identified.
-Officials also apologized to the guests who witnessed the deadly attack unfold.
+Officials said in a statement that they were “extremely heartbroken” and offered their sympathy to the family of the victim, who was not publicly identified.
+Officials also apologized to the guests who saw the attack.

 Black and brown bears of all sizes roam freely in the drive-through area, which was designed to mimic their original habitat, according to the park’s website.
 Video footage posted to Instagram days before the attack shows one bear climbing up the side of a tourist bus as those inside stuff carrots into its mouth.